flo-compbio/2016-python-gene-expression-workshop/README.rst

 This repository contains data and Jupyter notebooks for the `2016 "Gene Expression Analysis in Python" workhop`__.

-You can read the notebooks (including interactive figures) online using nbviewer:
+You can view the notebooks online (including interactive figures) using nbviewer:

 - `Module 1`__